scipopt/gcg/doc/resources/devs/presolving/presolving-process.md

 # Presolving Process {#presolving-process}

 # Presolving in GCG
+## Overview
+Apart from the usual presolving process that is very similar to the one that SCIP is using (see "Differences to SCIP" for differences), it is worth noting that **variable types and constraint types are set during presolve.**

 ## Problems with Presolving
 When using usual presolving, there arises the problem that **blocks can be damaged**, leading to a problem that was decomposable, but is not anymore due to presolving.
 This will result in much higher solving durations